This smoked turkey recipe calls for brining the bird for hours in a fantastic maple syrup-apple cider mixture and then slow smoking it to perfection.

 It's absolutely delicious and perfect for the holidays or pretty much any time of the year.
 If you love smoked turkey, you're going to love this recipe!

 - 1 (12- to 15-pound) turkey (dressed, rinsed, and patted dry)

 - 1 cup brown sugar

 - 1/2 cup maple syrup

-5. After it's carved, if we don't plan on eating right away we'll throw it in a crockpot on low with a small amount of water in the bottom.
-It helps keep it warm, moist and actually enhances the sweet smoky flavor of the bird.
+- After it's carved, if not eating immediately, you can put it in a slow cooker on low with a small amount of water in the bottom.
+It helps keep it warm, moist, and actually enhances the sweet smoky flavor of the bird.